-This historic WW2 80th anniversary Battle of Britain Tour in 2020 (Link to our Facebook 'Battle of Britain' Tour Image Library here) tour is a 'once in a lifetime event', including such premium inclusions such as the very special 'invitation only' 'Battle of Britain' service at Westminster Cathedral in London and the '80th Anniversary Battle of Britain Air Show' at Duxford.
+This historic WW2 80th anniversary Battle of Britain Tour in 2020 (Link to our Facebook 'Battle of Britain' Tour Image Library here) tour is a 'once in a lifetime event', including such premium inclusions such as the very special 'invitation only' 'Battle of Britain' service at Westminster Abbey in London and the '80th Anniversary Battle of Britain Air Show' at Duxford.

 Visits are also made to many of the WW2 Commonwealth fighter squadrons and locations in and around London and England.
 Most meals are also included, including a gala farewell dinner with a prestigious celebrity speaker at famous service club in London.

 This commemorative '80th Anniversary Battle of Britain' tour is primarily designed and especially researched to follow the Canadian, Australian, and New Zealand Commonwealth pilots and crew who played such a pivotal role in Fighter and Coastal Command in Britain during the war.